platform9/vjailbreak/README.md

 ![alt text](assets/migrationprogress1.png)
 ![alt text](assets/migrationprogress2.png)

+## FAQ

+### Are IPs and MAC addresses persisted?
+Yes, if your Openstack network has a valid subnet range that allows the IP to be allocated, vJailbreak will create a port with the same MAC address and IP address as the source VM.

+### What OS versions are supported?
+We internally use virt-v2v, so all operating systems supported for conversion by virt-v2v are supported by vJailbreak.
+You can find a detailed list of them [here](https://libguestfs.org/virt-v2v-support.1.html#guests).

+### Do I need to perform any manual steps to remove VMware Tools?
+No, vJailbreak will remove them for you, with the help of virt-v2v.
+The process that virt-v2v uses along with alternative approaches can be found [here](https://libguestfs.org/virt-v2v.1.html#converting-a-windows-guest).

+### Do I need to perform any manual steps to install drivers for Linux and Windows VMs?
+No, vJailbreak will install it for you.
+For windows, we allow you to specify a URL for a specific version of virtio drivers.
+This is useful for older Windows versions, eg. Windows Server 2012, which specifically need [v0.1.189](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.189-1/virtio-win-0.1.189.iso) in order to work.

 ## Building
 vJailbreak is intended to be run in a kubernetes environment (k3s) on the appliance VM.
 In order to build and deploy the kubernetes components, follow the instructions in `k8s/migration` to build and deploy the custom resources in the cluster.